cswasif/routinez_Latest/README.md

 # RoutinEZ - USIS Course Management System

 RoutinEZ is a comprehensive web application designed to simplify course management and routine generation for students.
-It provides real-time seat availability information and offers both manual and AI-powered tools to help you create an optimal class schedule.
+It consists of a frontend web interface and a backend API.

-## How it Works
+**Frontend:** Built with React.js, it provides a user-friendly interface for interacting with the backend, allowing you to search for courses, view seat status, select your preferences, and generate your routine.

-RoutinEZ consists of two main parts: a backend API and a frontend web interface.
-The backend, built with Python and Flask, fetches and processes course data, including seat availability, schedules, and exam dates.
+**Backend:** Built with Python and Flask, the backend API is structured as a serverless function for deployment on platforms like Vercel.
+It fetches and processes course data, including seat availability, schedules, and exam dates.
 It also houses the routine generation logic, including the AI component.
-The frontend, built with React.js, provides a user-friendly interface for interacting with the backend, allowing you to search for courses, view seat status, select your preferences, and generate your routine.

 ## Features